Visa-Free Travel to South Korea: Eligible Countries and Special Visa-Free Policies

 111Tunisia30 days

 As can be seen in the table, as of April 2026, visa-free entry to South Korea is applicable to citizens from 17 countries / special governments in Asia, 41 countries / special government in Europe, 45 countries in America / Oceania, and 8 countries in Africa.
+Liberia was also in the list but the visa-free agreement is currently suspended.
+Those who visit Korea from visa-free countries will obtain B-1 (Visa Exemption) or B-2 (Tourist in Transit) status during the stay in Korea.

 It is important to note that even though you are from a visa-waiver country, you may need to obtain pre-approval to enter South Korea.
 This is since South Korean government applies travel authorization under Korea Electronic Travel Authorization (K-ETA) scheme.